Necmiye Göcer Lives in: Stockholm, Sweden Age: 47 years Job: Group leader in cleaning.

 “We have a good working relationship with the hospital staff and a strong sense of togetherness.
 The group that works in surgery is a lovely team of positive people and many have been here for a long time.
 We are proud of our work.”

+What is the best thing about your job?
 “The fact that we are doing something important and become part of the patients’ lives.
 As cleaners, we interact with many patients over a long period of time and sometimes chat with them when we are cleaning their rooms.
 Another thing is that I learn new things all the time.
 I didn’t imagine I would develop this much.
 Take computers, for example.
 To start with I was only able to order goods, but now I draw up schedules, administer payrolls and do everything myself.
 I have become stronger and now dare to do more things.”